2023 Most Popular General Visual & Performing Arts Bachelor's Degree Schools in Mississippi

 Full General Visual & Performing Arts at Mississippi State University Report

 The in-demand bachelor’s degree programs at University of Southern Mississippi helped the school earn the #2 place on this year’s ranking of the most popular general visual and performing arts schools in Mississippi.
-Located in the small city of Hattiesburg, Southern Miss is a public school with a fairly large student population.
+Located in the small city of Hattiesburg, Southern Miss is a public college with a fairly large student population.

 Women make up 59% of the visual arts majors at the school.